 On October 1, 2019, The Ensign Group, Inc. ("Ensign") completed the separation of Pennant (the "Spin-Off").
-In connection with the Spin-Off, Pennant entered into several agreements with Ensign that set forth the principal actions taken or to be taken in connection with the Spin-Off and to govern the relationship of the parties following the Spin-Off.
-The Transitions Services Agreement with Ensign (the "Transition Services Agreement") primarily provided Pennant with administrative support.
-The Transitions Services Agreement expired two years after the Spin-Off date.
-The Company has incurred \$1,561, \$3,124, and \$5,536 in costs related to the Transitions Services Agreement for the years ended December 31, 2022, 2021 and 2020, respectively that related primarily to shared administrative support and other services at proximate operations.
+Pennant and Ensign continue to partner in the provision of services along the healthcare continuum.

+The Company has incurred \$1,035, \$1,561, and \$3,124 in costs related to the Transitions Services Agreement for the years ended December 31, 2023, 2022 and 2021, respectively, that related primarily to shared services at proximate operations.

-Services included in cost of services were \$3,211, \$3,084, and \$4,205 for the years ended December 31, 2022, 2021 and 2020, respectively. that related primarily to room and board charges at skilled nursing facilities for hospice patients.
-Additionally, the Company's independent operating subsidiaries leased 29 of its senior living communities from subsidiaries of Ensign under a master lease arrangement as of year ended December 31, 2022.
-See further discussion below at Note 13., Leases.
+Expenses related to room and board charges at Ensign skilled nursing facilities for hospice patients were \$4,583, \$3,211, and \$3,084 for the years ended December 31, 2023, 2022 and 2021, respectively.

+The Company's independent operating subsidiaries leased 29 of its senior living communities from subsidiaries of Ensign under a master lease arrangement as of December 31, 2023.
+See further discussion below at Note 13, Leases.

-On January 27, 2022, affiliates of the Company, entered into certain operations transfer agreements (collectively, the "Transfer Agreements") with affiliates of Ensign, providing for the transfer of the operations of five senior living communities (the "Transaction").
-The Transfer Agreements require one of the transferors to place \$6,500 in escrow to cover post-closing capital expenditures and operating losses related to one of the communities, and such escrow was funded by an initial payment by the transferor at closing followed by eight equal monthly installments.
+On January 27, 2022, affiliates of the Company entered into certain operations transfer agreements (collectively, the "Transfer Agreements") with affiliates of Ensign, providing for the transfer of the operations of five senior living communities (the "Transaction").
+The Transfer Agreements required one of the transferors to place \$6,500 in escrow to cover post-closing capital expenditures and operating losses related to one of the communities, and such escrow was funded by an initial payment by the transferor at closing followed by eight equal monthly installments.
+The Company recorded the amount in loss on asset dispositions and impairment, net during 2022.
 The Transaction closed in April 2022.
-As of December 31, 2022 all payments to the escrow account were completed and the \$6,500 was included in loss on asset dispositions and impairment, net.